 Your child’s advisor should be your first line of contact at Thayer, as this is the person who has the broadest perspective on a student’s Thayer experience.
 Because this is such an important relationship, the first official conferences of the school year take place between parents and the advisor.
 (See Parent/Advisor Conferences below.)

-There are fifteen faculty and staff members who serve as advisors to the freshman class.
+There are sixteen faculty and staff members who serve as advisors to the freshman class.
 Your child will be assigned to one of these advisors.
 Each advisor usually works with seven or eight students (advisees), monitoring their academic and social progress.
 Opportunities for advisors and advisees to interact include:

 - Meeting four mornings per week for a five-minute homeroom session where advisors…

 - Friday class meetings

 - Meetings with individual advisees during a study hall period